seek4science/seek/tech/upgrading.md

 ## Upgrading between patch versions (e.g. between 1.4.0 and 1.4.1)

-It should only be necessary to run *bundle install* and the *db:migrate* rake task.
-Using *seek:upgrade* should still work, but could take a lot of unnecessary time.
+When upgrading between patch versions, it should only be necessary to run

+    bundle install
+    bundle exec rake seek:upgrade

 ## Steps to upgrade from 1.7.x to 1.8.x